Bedrock-OSS/bedrock-wiki/docs/commands/on-first-world-load.md

 [Sourced By Bedrock Commands Community Discord](https://discord.gg/SYstTYx5G5)

 This system will run your desired commands on the event that the world is loaded for the first time.
-> Note; a [Function](/commands/functions.html) Pack is required to achieve this system since it is the `tick.json` file which allows us to run commands as soon as the world is initialized.
+> Note; a [Function](/commands/functions.html) Pack is required to achieve this system since it is the `tick.json` file which allows us to run commands as soon as the world is initialised.

 ## Folder Structure